talirezun/MV-MCP-server/README.md

 ## 📖 Usage Examples

+### 🔍 **Basic Search Queries**
 Ask your AI assistant:

 - "Find ski accommodations in Madonna di Campiglio for January 2026, 2 adults, 7 nights"
 - "Search for mountain hotels in the Italian Dolomites for March 2026, 4 people"
-- "Look for family-friendly places in the Alps with breakfast included"
+- "Look for family-friendly places in the Alps with breakfast included and pool access"
+- "Find luxury accommodations in Cortina d'Ampezzo with wellness facilities"

+### 🏨 **Detailed Property Research**
+- "Get detailed information about accommodation ID 6307 including all facilities"
+- "Show me room details for facility 39646 in accommodation 11127"
+- "What amenities are available at this property?
+Include wellness and dining options"

+### 🖼️ **Visual Property Exploration**
+- "Show me photos of this property including thumbnails and full-size images"
+- "What does the property look like?
+Include image gallery links"
+- "Get the property page URL so I can see more photos and details"

+### 📍 **Location & Booking Information**
+- "What's the exact location with GPS coordinates for this accommodation?"
+- "Give me the direct booking link with my dates and guest information pre-filled"
+- "How far is this property from the ski runs and resort center?"

-**Available Locations**: Madonna di Campiglio, Italian Dolomites, Kronplatz area, and other European mountain destinations.
+**Available Locations**: Madonna di Campiglio, Cortina d'Ampezzo, Val Gardena, Italian Dolomites, Trentino-Alto Adige, Valle d'Aosta, and 80+ European mountain destinations.

 ## 🧪 Testing